Skip to content

 Restrooms should be stocked and checked against a schedule.
 Many operators use laminated restroom checklists hung inside janitor closets or on the back of restroom doors to ensure tasks such as refilling dispensers, wiping touchpoints, and mopping floors are completed consistently.

-Waste and Recycling Management
+Managing Waste and Recycling Effectively

 Efficient waste management is about more than just tidiness; it's about organization, hygiene, and regulatory compliance.